 You should avoid trying to memorize your answers because you want to sound natural and organic when you answer questions.
 Instead, know the content you will need to discuss thoroughly and know the structure of a good answer.

-Some common examples of questions you might be asked include the following:
+Some common examples of other questions you might be asked include the following:

 • What is the biggest issue facing the US health care system currently?